What’s The Small Business Fair Dismissal Code? (2020 Update)

-The precise definition of ‘small business’ differs amongst different Australian government agencies.
-For example, the Australian Bureau of Statistics (ABS) defines a ‘small business’ as a business that employs fewer than 20 people, although for ASIC this number is 50.
+The precise definition of ‘small business’ varies amongst different Australian government agencies.
+For example, the ABS defines a ‘small business’ as a business that employs fewer than 20 people.
+For ASIC, this number is 50.
 Codes applying to smaller businesses have previously applied to businesses with fewer than 100 employees, though this has since been revised.
-Currently for matters related to employment, Fair Work Australia defines a small business as a business with 15 employees or fewer and it is only to these types of businesses that the Small Business Fair Dismissal Code applies.
+Currently for matters related to employment, Fair Work Australia defines a small business as a business with 15 employees or fewer.
+It is only to these types of businesses that the Small Business Fair Dismissal Code applies.

-An employee can be dismissed without notice or warning where they have engaged in conduct serious enough to justify it.
-Serious misconduct includes the employee engaging in criminal activity whilst on the job, such as theft or assault and the Code recommends, but does not require, that an employer report these allegations to the police.
+You can dismiss your employee without notice or warning where they have engaged in conduct serious enough to justify it.
+Serious misconduct includes the employee engaging in criminal activity whilst on the job.
+This includes theft, violence and other serious misconduct.
+The Code recommends, but does not require, that an employer report these allegations to the police.
 If you’re unsure of whether an employee’s conduct is sufficient to justify summary dismissal, it is worth speaking with an employment lawyer to ensure that you comply with the national requirements.

 Why have the small business fair dismissal code?

-Small businesses make up the majority of employers of Australians, so it stands to reason that there should be laws that encourage them to employ more people.
+Small businesses have in the past, been deterred from hiring more employees due to strict unfair dismissal rules.
+The code encourages small businesses to employ more people, and tries to combat the high number of illegitimate unfair dismissal claims.
+Small businesses make up the majority of employers in Australia and don’t have the same resources that larger corporations have.
+Subsequently, small businesses can struggle to defend unfair dismissal claims even where they are illegitimate.
+It subsequently stands to reason that there should be laws that encourage them to employ more people.
 So long as you adhere to the code, and follow the checklist provided, an employee will not have a legitimate claim for unfair dismissal against you.